Loading…

 What is a concrete adhesive and how does it work?

-A concrete adhesive is a bonding agent used to join or bond concrete surfaces together.
-It works by creating a strong chemical bond between the adhesive and the concrete, providing enhanced strength and durability.
+A concrete adhesive is a specialized bonding agent designed to join materials to masonry.
+It works by creating a high-tensile chemical bond that penetrates the surface texture of the concrete, providing enhanced durability against vibrations and thermal expansion.

 Can I use adhesive straight onto concrete?